00sapo/wikicfp-ggs/Readme.md

 # WikiCFP - GGS

 This is a borwser extension that adds GGS rankings to WikiCFP pages.
+It should work for all major browsers, but onfly Firefox is tested.

 GGS rankings are rankings assinged to computer science conferences by a spanish-italian academic consortium based on rankings from various sources.